Tips and Resources for Victims of the LA Wildfires

 The LAFD Foundation is the official nonprofit partner of the Los Angeles City Fire Department.
 It supports the LAFD by providing critical funding for equipment, programs, and resources that help firefighters protect communities and save lives.

-The LAFD Foundation is raising funds to equip firefighters with essential tools and supplies during wildfires.
+The LAFD Foundation raises funds to equip firefighters with essential tools and supplies during wildfires.
 LAFD donations help provide emergency fire shelters, hydration backpacks, and wildland brush tools.
 These resources are vital for firefighters who face dangerous conditions on the front lines.

 Donations to the LAFD Wildfire Emergency Fund can be made online.
 All LAFD donations directly support the safety and effectiveness of firefighters as they work to protect lives and property during wildfire emergencies.